trendscenter/docker-resource-usage/README.md

 Plots resource usage by a Docker container

 ## Usage
-Before you start a Docker container, run this command in a Terminal window to log docker stats to a file:
+Before you start a Docker container, run this command in a Terminal window on Mac OS to log docker stats to a file:

 `while true; do docker stats --no-stream | tee -a stats.txt; sleep 1; done`